 Addiction also weakens your brain’s ‘stop system’.
 This is because the frontal lobes that control your ability to make sound and healthy decisions are weakened by drug and alcohol use.
 Thus, your brain ‘go system’ (known as the limbic system) that seeks pleasure is stimulated for substance misuse whilst the brain’s ‘stop system’ is weakened.

-This means drug and alcohol addicts are unable to fully judge the consequences of their decision to consume these substances.
+This means those experiencing substance use disorder are unable to fully judge the consequences of their decision to consume these substances.
 In short, addiction has taken grip of their life,

 People addicted to drug and alcohol see, smell and feel cues that consistently remind them of their addiction.
 This means it’s extremely difficult to ‘kick their habit.’
 Thankfully, Rehab 4 Addiction offers a solution to your problem.